loveencounterflow/intertext-lexer/README.md

       and with the token as only argument
     * `cfg.value` or `cfg.empty_value` will be considered immediately before `cfg.create()` is called (where
       applicable)
-    * defer creation of catchall, reserved tokens so they can participate in toposort

 ## Example